 Can I start a shoe company?

 So, you ask yourself, “Can I start a shoe company?”
-Your next question shoe be “How do I start a shoe company?”
+Your next question should be “How do I start a shoe company?”
 What does it take to start a shoe brand?
 When we say, “start a shoe company,” we really mean a company that designs, markets, sources, and imports shoes.
-Not a factory that makes shoes.
+Not a factory that just makes shoes.

 We think of Nike and Adidas as shoe companies but they don’t actually own the shoemaking equipment.
 Of the major athletic shoe companies, only New Balance owns its own shoe factories.
 In the case of New Balance, they also import some shoes from China and they import many shoe components from overseas.

 Okay, what do you really need to get started with your shoe company?